Bernardo Tengarrinha: Club career

 Tengarrinha was born in Lisbon.
 After seven years with S.L.
 Benfica he finished his youth career at FC Porto, where he was promoted to the first team in 2008.
 He made his debut in a Taça de Portugal third round game on 18 October away to Sertanense FC, as a 76th-minute substitute for Mariano González in a 4–0 win.
 In the quarter-finals on 14 December, he made his only other appearance, starting a 4–1 victory away to C.D.
 Cinfães but making way for Daniel Candeias after 35 minutes.

 Tengarrinha was loaned in January 2009 to C.F.
 Estrela da Amadora.
 He played his first Primeira Liga game on 7 February, a 0–0 home draw against Vitória de Setúbal, but the team would eventually be relegated due to financial irregularities.

 For the 2009–10 season Tengarrinha was loaned again, this time to newly promoted club S.C.
 Olhanense.
 He scored his first goal as a professional on 6 December 2009, but the Algarve side lost 5–2 at C.S.
 Marítimo.

 Tengarrinha spent the first part of the 2010–11 campaign with C.D.
 Santa Clara of the Segunda Liga, where he featured rarely.
 In January 2011, he joined Vitória de Setúbal in the top division, on a permanent two-year contract.

 On 15 July 2012, free agent Tengarrinha moved abroad for the first time and joined PFC CSKA Sofia from the First Professional Football League (Bulgaria).
 He and Nilson Antonio complained of unpaid wages, and in November 2020, the club was ordered by FIFA to pay the duo over 1.1 million Bulgarian leva.
 On 31 January 2013, the last day of the following transfer window, he returned to his country, signing a five-month deal with second-tier S.C.
 Freamunde.

 On 17 June 2014, after one season in division two with G.D.
 Chaves, Tengarrinha returned to the Portuguese top flight after agreeing to a three-year contract with Boavista FC.
 He contributed one goal in 27 matches in his first year, helping the team reach a final 13th position.

 International career

 Tengarrinha won 29 caps for Portugal at youth level.
-His debut with the under-21s came on 4 June 2009, as he started in the 1–0 group stage home loss against Chile for that year's Toulon Tournament.
+His debut with the under-21s came on 4 June 2009, as he started in the 1–0 group stage home loss against Chile in that year's Toulon Tournament.